zdelrosario/ga-tech-workshop/_episodes/04-vis-principles.md

 - "Approaches higher on _The Visual Hierarchy_ tend to be more effective at displaying data accurately."
 - "Consider reserving your x- and y-axes for the _most important_ variables."
 - "Consider using color to depict discrete variables with few levels."
+- "Try __many__ visualizations of the same data before settling on one."
 ---

 In this lesson, we will illustrate different methods of visualizing information,